BioITHackathons/MYC-Amplification-in-Congenital-Heart-Disease-and-Cancer-in-Kids-First-and-INCLUDE-Data-Set/README.md

 ![Image](img/kfdrc-logo-sm.png)

 MYC is an oncoprotein and often implies worse outcomes, however, it also seems to have a role in cardiovascular disease.
-Using open data from both the INCLUDE Data Hub and the Kids First Data Resource Portal available through the Cavatica Platform, this Hackathon will:
+Using open data from both the INCLUDE Data Hub and the Kids First (KF) Data Resource Portal available through the Cavatica Platform, this Hackathon will:

-* Explore MYC expression and its segregating effects at the intersection of congenital heart defects and cancer
+* Explore MYC expression and its segregating effects at the intersection of A) congenital heart defects and cancer from KF & B) & Down Syndrome (Include)

 * Build platform agnostic workflows and analysis notebooks using the elements of style method (https://nih-nichd.github.io) that will use both WGCNA and limma to probe the dual role of this gene.